 Review by Malorkus

 Pilots from all over the galaxy gather to compete in the most intense high-speed races the universe has ever seen.
 Thirty-plus racers are at your disposal to crash and burn in competitive and often-violent speed challenges.
-F-Zero GX offers the player a wide diversity of modes to choose from.
+F-Zero GX offers the player a wide array of modes to choose from.
 Grand Prix mode challenges players to their highest abilities by allowing them to play in the game's assorted cups to compete for first prize.
 Difficulty settings can be adjusted accordingly for assistance to new players, though the pay-off is much higher the greater you set your challenge.
 The courses themselves are gorgeous, futuristic highways that twist and loop in senses that defy all gravitational laws.
 A few courses even have you spiraling your way through the whole course on airborne cylinders, while others may have you boosting off huge slopes and diving at descents that exceed 1500 kilometers per hour.
 Needless to say, racing in F-Zero GX has a very physical tendency, and racing gamers accustomed to Mario Kart and freeway traffic will be dumbfounded and frustrated.

 That is the beauty of this game, and if that sudden rush of adrenaline were not enough for you, boosters are laid at designated points across the track to electrify your vehicle temporarily and will allow you to either bypass an enemy vehicle, or completely ram them off the side of the track.
 In F-Zero GX, once you retire by falling off the track, you are gone for good.
 No re-spawning on the track.
 You are dead.
 Not only must you be aggressive, but a defensive approach is perhaps even more vital in the long run.
 Physical attack methods actually serve as a double-edged sword.
 A meter at the top of your screen represents your vehicle's health, and the meter is depleted whenever boosts are executed or you come into contact with a wall or another vehicle (it can be replenished by steering over scattered pit areas featured in each course).
 Weakened vehicles are signified by flashing red, meaning they are ripe for the killing by a Spin Attack.
-However, this attack is flawed.
-Once your vehicle executes a spin, controls will become virtually impossible for a few seconds, and the odds of you successfully defeating an opposing vehicle is actually less than the odds of you destroying yourself by completely losing control.
+Once your vehicle executes a spin, however, controls will become virtually impossible for a few seconds, and the odds of you successfully defeating an opposing vehicle is actually less than the odds of you destroying yourself by completely losing control.

-Another prominent feature that sets F-Zero GX from other titles in the genre is the Story Mode.
+Another prominent feature that sets F-Zero GX from other racing titles is the Story Mode.
 In this solo mode, the player will take control of Captain Falcon and his Blue Falcon to make mincemeat out of his various enemies on the track.
-The Story Mode is divided into chapters, so to speak, and are generally accompanied by extremely cheesy FMV scenes.
+The Story Mode is divided into chapters and are generally accompanied by extremely cheesy FMV scenes.
 It's not necessarily bad acting; it's just atrociously cliched dialogue like You're going down, Falcon! or You're all going to die!
 Say goodbye to your loved ones!
-Missions are not just limited to racing; you will also be required to destroy enemy vehicles, complete a course within an allotted time limit, or collect a certain amount of items on the track.
+Missions are not just limited to racing.
+You will also be required to destroy enemy vehicles, complete a course within an allotted time limit, or collect a certain amount of items on the track.
 Story Mode is not necessarily the most exciting aspect of the game, and can get quite infuriating on higher difficulties, but those who persevere won't be unsatisfied with the rewards.
 Customization is another fantastic implement, and although it does not necessarily bring anything new to the racing game table, the number of parts available allows an incredible variety of potential custom vehicles.
 Currency won during the Grand Prix can be used to purchase special parts from the game's garage, where you can also piece vehicle parts together.

 F-Zero GX is one of the most visually-impressive titles available on the Gamecube.
 The environments are absolutely stunning.
-The moss on the walls of the Green Plant courses and the torrential rains hammering upon the asphalt in the Lightning tracks are among some of the most realistic textures I have seen in a game.
+The moss on the walls of the Green Plant courses and the torrential rains hammering upon the asphalt in the Lightning tracks put many games made 10 years later to shame.
 There's even one course which pits you in the middle of cyberspace, where everything is enraptured in a virtual eeriness, and the track itself is composed of transparent florescent tiles that refract the shifting light.
 Even at speeds exceeding 2000 kilometers per hour, the textures don't seem to lose any flair or blur up.
 The game's soundtrack is perhaps just as impressive, and contains something for everyone.
 Tracks range from upbeat European pop to loud, blaring electric guitar riffs.
 The voice work is tolerable, though occasionally unfitting for certain characters.
 But no matter what your take on the voices is, the words Mission Failed are bound to stay in your head forever.
 Seriously, the game emphasizes those words in such a way when you retire in a mission that it's like mocking laughter.

 Reviewer's Score: 9/10 | Originally Posted: 11/26/07, Updated 01/16/14